top of page

 Between 1967 and 1972 Annanetta seems to have changed hands a few times.
 Initially being owned by a Stella Dorothy Meadway of Pulborough Sussex before quickly transferring to a Mr Brian Spoor and Frederick Horseman of Whitley Bay.
 She seems to have stayed with these two gentlemen for a couple of years before being sold in May 1972 to the person from whom I bought her, Peter Emms.

-I recently heard from people from Upton on Severn who remembered Peter and Annanetta and the parties held on her.
-Peter Emms seems to be quite a character.
-Property developer and stuntman being two aspects of his life that I've unearthed.
+Over the years I've heard various stories about Peter.
+Some have fond memories such as his step daughter and others from Upton on Severn who remembered Peter and Annanetta and the parties held on her.
+Peter Emms ceratinly seems to been quite a character.
+Property developer and stuntman being two aspects of his life that I've been able to unearth.
 Below is a picture of Annanetta moored in Upton circa late 1980s I believe.

 She spent a few months at Penton Hook while we did various pieces of work ably undertaken by Stuart Emms (no relation to Peter).
 Stuart has had a huge hand in the the rest of the Annanetta story and I take this opportunity to thank him wholeheartedly for accompanying me on this fantastic journey!

-Once ready we motored the few miles and 4 hours down to her permanent new home by Kingston Bridge.
+Once ready we cruised the few miles and 4 hours down to her permanent new home by Kingston Bridge.
 It rained all the way!

 At some point I'll flesh the next 17 years out a little but gradually I saved and spent and Stu worked and worked to return, cabin by cabin, Annanetta to her glory!
 A glory that is both honest to her heritage, design and material BUT also a practical full time liveaboard!

-Unfortunately my Mother died in 2016 but initially we decided to stay down in Sussex and were blessed with our second daughter, Maisy.
+Unfortunately my Mother died in 2016 and initially we decided to stay down in Sussex and were blessed with our second daughter, Maisy.

 For many Maisy’s arrival would have been the end of any notion of returning to boat life but in the end it was Emma who persuaded us to abandon a very comfortable 5 bed house in Sussex and return to Annanetta, which we did in spring of 2019.